wizardkids/vigenere_cipher/readme.md

 A + L = 0 + 11 = 11 -> L (L is the 11th letter in the alphabet, using -0- based indexing)

-In similar fashion, but to accommodate unicode text in this program, the shift in a given character in [PLAINTEXT] is determined by the code point of the corresponding character in the [KEY].
-For example, if the [PLAINTEXT] is "Boats launch at midnight" and the [KEY] is "Lemon", then the code point for "L" (76) is added to the code point for "B" (66) to yield a cipher character of 142 (Ž).
-Decryption reverses this computation.

-The keyword is repeated or truncated as necessary to fit the length of the plaintext.
-As an example, encrypting `ATTACKATDAWN` with the key `LEMON` gives:
+Here is a full example using this simple method:
 ```
  Plaintext: ATTACKATDAWN
        Key: LEMONLEMONLE
 Ciphertext: LXFOPVEFRNHR
 ```

+To accommodate unicode text in this program, the shift in a given character in [PLAINTEXT] is determined, not as illustrated above, but by the code point of the corresponding character in the [KEY].
+For example, if the [PLAINTEXT] is "Boats launch at midnight" and the [KEY] is "Lemon", then the code point for "L" (76) is added to the code point for "B" (66) to yield a cipher character of 142 (Ž).
+Decryption reverses this computation.

+The keyword is repeated or truncated as necessary to fit the length of the plaintext.
+As an example, encrypting `ATTACKATDAWN` with the key `LEMON` gives a key of `LEMONLEMONLE`.

 ## Usage